Plan Your URL Filtering Deployment

-Because alerting on all web activity might create a large amount of log files, it’s a good idea to do this only when you’re initially deploying URL Filtering.
-After determining the categories you want to sanction, you can set those categories to allow, which will not generate logs.
+Because alerting on all web activity might create a large amount of log files, you might decide you only want to do this as you’re initially deploying URL Filtering.

 At that time, you can also reduce URL filtering logs by enabling the

 Log container page onlyoption in the URL Filtering profile so only the main page that matches the category will be logged, not subsequent pages/categories that may be loaded within the container page.